Llewellyn-Liu/INFO-5100/README.md

   -> Alter the data
   -> Press "Save" to save the file (input the new file name before save if modification is needed) -> Finish

+---
+Nov 14 My Github Account Name Updated

+I chose a better name for my account instead of the old weird one.

+---